grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 Now that we have a design, let's look at some implementation issues.
-We would like to write evaluation rules involving the new operator "{**}" as well as the ordinary multiplications and additions involving usual numbers, so that all "classical" numbers and all "quantum" objects are grouped together separately.
+We would like to write evaluation rules involving the new operator ``**`` as well as the ordinary multiplications and additions involving usual numbers, so that all classical numbers and all quantum objects are grouped together separately.
 This should be accomplished with rules that expand brackets, exchange the bracketing order of expressions and move commuting factors to the left.
 For now, we shall not concern ourselves with divisions and subtractions.

-First, we need to distinguish "classical" terms from "quantum" ones.
-For this, we shall define a predicate {IsQuantum()} recursively, as follows: ::
+First, we need to distinguish classical terms from the quantum ones.
+For this, we shall define a predicate :func:`IsQuantum` recursively, as follows: ::

   /* Predicate IsQuantum(): will return